nicsonpw/Flixnic/README.md

 - Functional Sign Out button
 - Clickable and functional logo and avatar
 - Use Firestore as the database
-- Functional Subscribe button using Stripe
+- Functional Subscribe button that directs users to the payment page
-- Functional payment page using Stripe
+- Functional payment page from Stripe